vitalitylearning2021/problemSolvingPyCUDA/index.md

   print("Error!")
 ```

 and the context `printf` buffer is flushed.
-Without flushing, no
-printout may be returned:
+Without flushing, no printout may be returned:

 ``` python
 cuda.Context.synchronize()
 ```

-It should be noticed that, to consistently measure the processing time,
-a first empty warm up  execution must be performed for the `deviceAdd`
-function.
-The execution time for the `deviceAdd` function has been
+It should be noticed that, to consistently measure the processing time, a first empty warm up  execution must be performed for the `deviceAdd` function.
+The execution time for the `deviceAdd` function has been `0.000102s`.
-`0.000102s`.

 ### Version \# 2: using `SourceModule` and copying data from host to device on-the-fly

-The second version is the same as the foregoing one with the only
-exception that the copies from host to device and vice versa are not
-performed explicitly before the kernel launch, but rather implicitly.
-Implicit copies are executed on-the-fly by applying `cuda.In` to the
-host input arrays and `cuda.Out` to the output host array.
+The second version is the same as the foregoing one with the only exception that the copies from host to device and vice versa are not performed explicitly before the kernel launch, but rather implicitly.
+Implicit copies are executed on-the-fly by applying `cuda.In` to the host input arrays and `cuda.Out` to the output host array.
 In other
-words, the lines in Listing
-[\[deviceAllocAndCopies\]](#deviceAllocAndCopies) and that referring to
-the explicit device-to-host copy in Listing
-[\[resultCopy\]](#resultCopy) are not necessary.
+words, the lines in Listing [2](#deviceAllocAndCopies) and that referring to the explicit device-to-host copy in Listing [4](#resultCopy) are not necessary.
 Moreover, the call

 ``` python
 deviceAdd(d_c, d_a, d_b, np.int32(N), block = blockDim, grid = gridDim)